stathissideris/ditaa/README.md

 `cXXX`

 where XXX is a hex number.
-The first digit of the number represents the red compoment of the color, the second digit represents green and the third blue (good ol' RGB).
+The first digit of the number represents the red component of the color, the second digit represents green and the third blue (good ol' RGB).
 See below for an example of use of color codes: